cantzakas/gpdb-queryrepl/README.md

   gpstate -s
   ```

+  Start the Greenplum Database in both systems, if not started already, and/or fix any problems (i.e. segment down), if the `gpstate` utility reports any.

 - Check the available free space in the host filesystem, i.e. in `$MASTER_DATA_DIRECTORY` (where database data and log files are stored) or `/tmp` (or similar), on both the source and the target Greenplum Database systems.

 ## Prepare source database system